avnascimento/snowflake-to-bq-data-transfer-tool/docs/DOCUMENTATION.md

 ### 1.2.5 Unload Snowflake Table To GCS

 The connector uses the REST API pattern to make a REST call to Snowflake in order to execute the command in Snowflake.
-Snowflake provides a way to unload data from SF to GCS using its "COPY INTO" command.
+Snowflake provides a way to unload data from Snowflake to GCS (or S3) using its "COPY INTO" command.
 This step moves the data.
 The prerequisites must be met before this step can be completed.
-Below-mentioned command will be executed from the Connector for each table

 ```
 {